Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Is sweet potato chili healthy?

-Incredibly.
+Yes.
+It is incredibly nutritious.
 It is loaded with Vitamin A from the sweet potatoes, fiber from the beans, and complete protein from the quinoa.
-It is heart-healthy, low in saturated fat, and anti-inflammatory, making it a perfect healthy sweet potato chili for any diet.
+It is naturally heart-healthy, low in saturated fat, and anti-inflammatory, making it a perfect healthy sweet potato chili for any diet.

 Can I use frozen sweet potatoes?

-Yes, you can use frozen cubed sweet potatoes to save prep time.
-However, they cook much faster than raw ones.
-Check the chili at the 4-5 hour mark on Low to ensure they don’t dissolve completely into mush.
+Yes.
+You can use frozen cubed sweet potatoes to save prep time.
+However, because they are blanched before freezing, they cook much faster than raw ones.
+Check the chili at the 4 to 5 hour mark on Low to ensure they don’t dissolve completely into mush.

 What is the best bean for chili?

-Black beans pair best with the sweetness of the potato, but kidney beans hold their shape best during slow cooking.
-I like using one can of each for variety in texture.
-If you love bean-heavy recipes, you might also like my Tuscan White Bean Soup Recipe.
+A mix of black beans and kidney beans.
+Black beans pair best with the sweetness of the potato, but kidney beans hold their shape best during long slow cooking.
+Using one can of each provides the absolute best variety in texture.

 Can I freeze quinoa chili?